 Cayuga Health System

 Schuyler Hospital continues to evolve – and in 2012, we formed a shared services affiliation with Cayuga Medical Center in nearby Ithaca.
-Shared services to date include Orthopedics, Cardiology, Wound, Anesthesiology, Neurosurgery consults, Oncology consults, Sleep studies, General surgery, and Ear, Nose and Throat.
+Shared services to date include Orthopedics, Cardiology, Wound, Anesthesiology, Oncology consults, Gynecology, Sleep studies, General surgery, and Ear, Nose and Throat.

 Today, Schuyler Hospital offers high-quality medical services, a caring and compassionate staff of over 400, and newly updated equipment in many of our departments.

 Schuyler Hospital Today

 For 100 years, Schuyler Hospital has been the healthcare provider for all ages in and around Schuyler County.
 Our long tradition of combining personal care with advanced technology provides a level of comfort, trust, and security that leads to outstanding patient satisfaction ratings.
 At Schuyler Hospital, we offer a wide range of medical services to the community, a highly skilled medical staff, and devotion to personalized care and service.

 While our main hospital campus is located in Montour Falls, we have evolved over the years into a network of providers, programs, and services that reaches throughout Schuyler County and into southern Yates and Seneca Counties to meet the healthcare needs of a population of over 32,000 residents.